2016 Vermont elections: Secretary of State

 Incumbent Democratic Secretary of State Jim Condos (since 2011) ran again for a fourth term.
+This is to date the most recent election without H. Brooke Paige as the Republican nominee.

 Democratic primary

 Incumbent Jim Condos was unopposed in the Democratic primary.

 Results

 Liberty Union nomination

-Mary Alice Herbert, candidate for Secretary of State in 2012, ran unopposed for the Liberty Union State Committee's nomination for Secretary of State.
+Mary Alice Herbert, candidate for secretary of state in 2012, ran unopposed for the Liberty Union State Committee's nomination for secretary of state.